Ally511/GPT/README.md

 | 64   | 4.08 | 5.51     |
 | 128  | 4.06 | 5.54     |

-As we can see here, non of the paramets have a huge influence on the training result.
+As we can see here, non of the parameters have a huge influence on the training result.
 Based on this limited testing, we settled on: sequ_size = 64, block_size = 12, steps = 100, patience = 2

-* training loss, validation loss - the perfromance of the model on the training / validation set The loss of the model looks like expected, although it stagnates rather early which might be connected to the rather limited training corpus:
+* training loss, validation loss - the performance of the model on the training / validation set The loss of the model looks like expected, although it stagnates rather early which might be connected to the rather limited training corpus:
 ![img.png](img/loss.png)